 Makeup packaging, with all of it’s small plastic pieces, is usually impossible for curbside programs to recycle.
 But these little pieces can still have some use before we recycle them.

 Switching to a zero waste mascara like our glass vial Mascara?
 Reuse your old mascara wand!
 This not only helps save waste, but silicone molded mascara wands are usually easier to use and give a better application than the ones included with zero waste mascaras.

 You can also sometimes reuse old eyeliner applicators the same way, just be sure to check if they’re felt tip or if they have bristles.
 Felt tip applicators can’t be fully rinsed clean, so we recommend you recycle these to avoid spreading bacteria.

 Have an old compact that you’re ready to recycle?
-Most pressed powders come in standard sizes, so if you’re looking to switch to a refillable compact measure your old compact to see if you can refill it instead!
+Most pressed powders come in standard sizes, so if you’re looking to switch to a refillable compact, just measure your old compact to see if you can refill it instead!
 If a company sells refills they’ll probably be designed to fit into a magnetic compact, but that doesn’t mean you can’t use them if your compact isn’t magnetic.
-Just pop out the old metal tin, which are either aluminum or tin, both of which are usually curbside recyclable.
-Then grab yourself a magnetic dot with an adhesive side from your local craft store, keep in mind the thinner the better!
+Just pop out the old metal tin, (these are usually either aluminum or tin, both of which are usually curbside recyclable!) then grab yourself a magnetic dot with an adhesive side from your local craft store - keep in mind the thinner the better!
 Then just stick your magnetic dot in the middle of your compact, and you can refill it again and again.